 - cell phone number

 This enables us to reach students in the event of an emergency with a brief message and safety instructions.
-An "all clear" message is sent when the situation has been resolved.

 Throughout each year the Campus Safety and Security Department offers informative workshops for students about emergency response.